turingschool/curriculum/source/events/heroku-performance.markdown

 title: Heroku Performance Workshop
 ---

-Welcome to the Heroku Performance Workshop at RailsConf 2013!
+On the evening of May 1st, Heroku and Jumpstart Lab invite you to join us for our Heroku Performance Workshop.

 ## Registration

+The event will take place in-person at RailsConf right in the Oregon Convention Center.
+If you're not at RailsConf you can join us on the live stream!

 ### In Person

 If you're able to join us in person, please register at https://tito.io/jumpstart-lab/heroku-performance-workshop-railsconf-2013

-### Remote
+### Live Stream

 If you're joining us remotely we would appreciate you signing up here: